 Qualifications and Training

-If you are helping out at a club or group, assisting a coach, you do not need any formal qualification to get started.
-A Level 1, sport-specific qualification is advisable however.
-Your club or group may also require you to have knowledge of first aid and safeguarding children as well as a DBS check.
+If you are helping out by assisting a coach, you do not need a formal qualification to get started.
+A Level 1, sport-specific qualification will give you more confidence in your ability.
+Your club, centre or group may also require you to have knowledge of first aid and safeguarding children as well as a DBS check.
 Your club should be able to guide you.

 To coach independently, clubs and governing bodies of sport usually require you to have a minimum standard of training - often leading to a Level 2 sports-specific coaching qualification.
-Most will assist on guiding you to obtain this.
+Most will help you to obtain this.

 University sports coaching courses can be found by searching the UCAS website.